axd1967/lander/README.txt

 Aim
 ===

-2D variant of the classic - 1D - lander calculator app.
+2D variant of the classic (1D) lander calculator app.

-Simple formulas used ("Euler"), don't expect stable orbits.
+Simple formulas used ("Euler symplectic"), don't expect stable orbits.

 Select a scenario (B,C,D, see below) to initialise data, then repeat 'A' to define burn time segments until reaching target (or crash).